-DR. MIHAEL POLYMEROPOULOS (CEO VANDA PHARMACEUTICALS): Thank you very much, Tucker for having me on.
-And the President is right, that we need to pay attention to chloroquine and the work that is being done around the world and the adoption of guidelines for the treatment of the COVID-19 infection.
-As you said, chloroquine is an older drug that was discovered actually in 1934 in Germany and used to treat successfully malaria for all this time.
+DR. MIHAEL POLYMEROPOULOS (CEO, VANDA PHARMACEUTICALS): Thank you very much, Tucker, for having me on.
+And the president is right, that we need to pay attention to chloroquine and the work that is being done around the world and the adoption of guidelines for the treatment of the COVID-19 infection.
+As you said, chloroquine is an older drug.
+It was discovered actually in 1934 in Germany and used to treat successfully malaria for all this time.
 What we know about this drug is substantial evidence over the last 10 years that it can indeed attack coronaviruses, and that includes the SARS virus, the MERS virus -- the Middle East Respiratory Syncytial virus and now COVID-19.
 And most recently work that started in China in publications with clinical trials and patients saw that chloroquine can have a significant place in the treatment of patients with the coronavirus.
 And the way it works, the coronavirus is a virus, it's not the parasite that causes malaria.
 But the way this drug works, it appears that it interferes first with the entry of the virus into the human cell and then interferes with the machinery that allows the virus to replicate.
-So you can see why there can be a lot of excitement.
-That it can be an effect therapeutic and it could be a prophylactic agent as well.
+So you can see why there can be a lot of excitement that it can be an effect therapeutic and it could be a prophylactic agent as well.

 CARLSON: Europe has fewer lawyers than we do.
 That may be the real answer.
 Once again, the trial bar kills Americans.
 Doctor, thanks so much for coming on and for explaining that.
 It's amazing and amazingly promising it sounds like.
 Thank you.